 When you don’t feel the greatest it’s easy to grab convenient and unhealthy food.
 But if you’ve got the winter blues, this is a bad move.
 Not only will you gain weight but you could also be depleting your body of nutrients that would naturally boost your mood.

 Eating a diet that is rich in antioxidants and highly nutritious can help fight depression.
-Of course, eating plenty of vegetables and fruits every day are a great source of vitamins.
+Of course, eating plenty of vegetables and fruits every day is a great source of vitamins.
 Here are some more tips for eating healthy:

 - eat complex carbs (beans, whole wheat bread, oatmeal) as opposed to simple carbs (white bread, cookies, soda, sugary cereals).